• Skip to main content

 To decorate

-• Sift the icing sugar into a large bowl and slowly add just 1 tbsp of warm water at a time until the icing is smooth and thick.
+• Sift the icing sugar into a large bowl and slowly add just 1 tablespoon of warm water at a time until the icing is smooth and thick.
 It should be thick enough to hold it's shape when piped.
 Be very cautious as it's much easy to add more water to make it thinner than it is to add more icing sugar to make it thicker.

 • Transfer the icing into separate icing bags then, using the white icing pipe the outside of the drips.
 Let this set slightly before filling in the outline.